Ramage's Signal: Plot

 The novel commences with the Calypso sailing inshore off the Camargue region and the sighting of an isolated semaphore station.
 The outward appearance of Calypso, a former French frigate, causes no alarm.
 Ramage captures the station bloodlessly.
 It passes signals between the main French naval base at Toulon and the Spanish base at Cartagena.
 Ramage mans it with a detachment of his crew, to gather intelligence.

-Signals report a merchant convoy of ships assembled at Barcelona, bound for Marseilles, Genoa and Leghorn.
+Signals report a merchant convoy of ships assembled at Barcelona, bound for Marseille, Genoa and Leghorn.
 Ramage intercepts the most recent message from Barcelona, complaining that the escort frigates have not arrived.
 Ramage sends a false signal, ordering the Barcelona convoy to sail and rendezvous with the escort off the "Baie de Foix", the vicinity of the captured signal station.
 The convoy of fifteen ships falls for the ruse and arrives.
 The problem facing Ramage is, what to do next.
 He lacks the crew to man the merchant ships as prizes, guard the prisoners taken and safely escort them to the British base at Gibraltar.
 Ramage devises a plan that is revealed as the story progresses.

 Ramage issues revised orders to the merchant ship's master's.
 The orders are delivered by Midshipman Orsini, who speaks fluent French.
 The convoy sails to assemble at a safe but remote anchorage off the south of Sardinia.
 This does not arouse suspicion in the merchantmen but takes them away from the mainland and possible intervention by the French.
 In the course of the leg to Sardinia, Ramage has the smallest and most lively of the merchantmen, the tartane Passe Partout, boarded and taken over.
 Ramage contrives for the convoy to arrive piecemeal at their destination anchorage so that he is able to board and capture each merchantman as they arrive without raising alarm in the remainder.
 He disposes of the prisoner problem by landing them on the remote Sardinian shore.